obieze375/Digital-Garden/_notes/Linux-Infrastructure-OS/Architecture/Architecture.md

-The assets on the right shows the rear panel of a rack mounted server.
+The image on the right shows the rear panel of a rack mounted server.